nordcloud/serverless-mocha-plugin/README.md

 ## Introduction

-This plugins does the following:
+This plugin does the following:

 * It provides commands to create and run tests manually
 * It provides a command to create a function, which automatically also creates a test